 We all have household chores that we like to do.

-We all have tasks that we get stuck with because we do them better than our spouses.
+We also have tasks that we get stuck with because we do them better than our spouses.

-And then there are the things that we hate and are not good at – yet we do anyway.
+But then there are those things that we hate and are not good at – yet we do anyway.

 Real love has nothing to do with flowers.